Ministry of Railways (China)

 The Ministry of Railways (MOR) was a constituent department of the State Council of the People's Republic of China.

 The ministry was responsible for passenger services, regulation of the rail industry, development of the rail network and rail infrastructure in mainland China.
 The ministry was also in charge of the operations of China Railway which manages the railway bureaux and companies in mainland China.

 On 10 March 2013, it was announced that the Ministry would be dissolved and its duties taken up by the Ministry of Transport (safety and regulation), National Railway Administration (inspection) and China Railway Corporation (construction and management), in part addressing concerns about calls for independent supervision of the rail industry.
 It was dissolved that year.

 History

-The Ministry of Railways' predecessor was the Qing and the Republican Ministry of Posts and Communications.

 The Ministry's railway building was important in China's national industrialization campaigns, mass mobilization, and military logistics.
 Academic Elisabeth Köll writes that during the Mao era, the Ministry's railways "represented the speed, economic efficiency, punctuality, discipline, technological advances, professionalism, dedication, and heroism necessary to promote the ideals of the party and the government at large."

 In 1989, the state took assets out of the Ministry of Railways and incorporated them to form a state-owned enterprise, the China Railway Engineering Corporation.

 On 10 March 2013, it was announced that the Ministry would be dissolved and its duties taken up by the Ministry of Transport (safety and regulation), National Railway Administration (inspection) and China Railway Corporation (construction and management), in part addressing concerns about calls for independent supervision of the rail industry.
 The last minister was Sheng Guangzu.